signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/3-resampling/linreg-resampling.md

 * Run a linear regression of attractiveness against the 17 self-ratings of activity participation.
 Interpret the coefficients.

 Next, we will split the task before us into three different functions.
-As you write each function, test it to ensure that it works correctly.
-In general, splitting up large tasks into multiple different functions and testing each function individually before combining all of them together is a good strategy for easily catching bugs in your code.
+As you write each function, test it to ensure that it works correctly.[^general]

+[^general]: In general, splitting up large tasks into multiple different functions and testing each function individually before combining all of them together is a good strategy for easily catching bugs in your code.

 * Write a function `split_data(df)` that splits the data randomly into a train set and a test set of equal size.
 (One way to do this is to call [`sample()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/sample.html) to shuffle the row indices of the data and then to use the `%%` operator, taking the remainder upon division by 2, to assign each row to 0 or 1.)
 Your function should return a *named list* so that `split_data(df)$train` yields the train set and `split_data(df)$test` yields the test set.